arkatulk/dsemeshing_gui/README.md

 Then open [http://localhost:5173](http://localhost:5173)

-Now use the Bowse button to browse your system and upload .xyz point cloud files and cilck Upload and Convert
+Now use the Browse button to select and upload .xyz point cloud files, click "Upload and Convert" to visualize the mesh.

 ---